 Gloucester Guildhall is the county’s most exciting arts and entertainment venue, hosting concerts, comedy, theatre and dance.
 There is a cinema showing a mix of the latest blockbusters, and the best in arthouse and world cinema.
 The Picturedrome and the Kings Theatre showcase the work of local and regional theatre groups.

 Gloucester is lucky to have an eclectic range of music venues, from small intimate gigs at the Guildhall (shortlisted as one of the best small venues in the South West by the NME), to stadium concerts at Gloucester Rugby (previous dates have included The Wanted and Sir Tom Jones) who will be hosting the McFly and Ronan Keating in June.

-January’s Gloucester Cajun & Zydeco Festival is the largest event of its kind in the UK, whilst the Gloucester Rhythm and Blues Festival (now in its eleventh year) attracts local, national and international musicians and packs in nine days of free Blues gigs at multiple venues across the city every July.
+Annual events include January’s Gloucester Cajun & Zydeco Festival - the largest event of its kind in the UK, whilst the Gloucester Rhythm and Blues Festival (now in its eleventh year) attracts local, national and international musicians and packs in nine days of free Blues gigs at multiple venues across the city every July.
 Gloucester Guildhall also organises the Underground Festival every September showcasing unsigned acts from the county and beyond.

 Food & Lifestyle Events

 Gloucester is surrounded by a cornucopia of quality food and drink producers, whose wares you’ll often find at the Gloucester Farmers Market (every Friday at the Cross) and monthly at the Orchard Street Food & Craft Market (first weekend of the month except August) at Gloucester Quays.